 You will need to meet the School's minimum entry requirements.
-Please also refer to the Sixth Form Minimum Entry Requirements for 2019 Entry information sheet.
-To study this subject you will need to have studied Photography at GCSE and gained a minimum Grade 7.
-If this is not the case, you will need formal approval from the Curriculum Leader for Expressive Arts that you have the necessary skill set to do the course.
+Please also refer to the Sixth Form Minimum Entry Requirements information sheet.
+To study this subject you will need to have studied Photography at GCSE and gained a minimum Grade 7 OR, have gained a Grade 7 in another Art related subject.
+To help decide whether the Art related subject you are studying at GCSE would prepare you for A Level, please discuss with the Curriculum Leader for Expressive Arts before applying.
 Mathematics at a minimum Grade 4 is acceptable.

-It is hoped that candidates will have some photographic background knowledge but this is not an essential pre-requisite.
+It is hoped that candidates will have some photographic background knowledge, but this is not an essential pre-requisite.
 More important is an enthusiasm for the subject and a willingness to explore and experiment using this medium as a creative means of expression.